 The investment types listed above include all investment types in which monies were held as long-term investments throughout the fiscal year.
 For all investment classifications reported above, the balances therein fluctuated minimally in excess of the year-end balances throughout the year ended June 30, 2007.
+There were no balances at June 30 2008.
 As discussed in Note 1, GASB Statement Number 31 required investments reported at fair value.
 Therefore, gains and losses recognized due to market fluctuations are recognized as income on deposits and investments.
-The Fund held no short-term investments at June 30, 2007.
-Short-term investments held during the fiscal year 2007 consisted of U.S. Government agency and government-insured securities whose amortized cost approximates fair value at June 30, 2007.

-The investment types listed above include all investment types in which monies were held throughout the year ended June 30, 2007.
+The investment types listed above include all investment types in which monies were held throughout the year ended June 30, 2008.
 Due to higher cash flows at certain times during the year, the Fund's investment in repurchase agreements fluctuated significantly.
-The maximum amounts held in this classification during the year ended June 30, 2007, was as follows:
+The maximum amounts held in this classification during the year ended June 30, 2008, was as follows: